 Warm, creamy, and packed with flavor, this corn chowder recipe is a must-try for anyone who loves comfort food.
 With just a few simple ingredients and easy instructions, you’ll have a delicious meal ready to enjoy in no time.

-This corn chowder combines fresh sweet corn, onion, celery, carrots, tender chunks of potato, and crispy bacon in a creamy chicken broth base that is lightly seasoned and flavorful.
-For this soup-loving family, it is always a good time of the year for soup.
 There is nothing quite like a chunky, creamy chowder to fill your hungry tummy!
 Summer is a perfect time for corn chowder because the farmers bring the best sweet corn to market.
 If you like this recipe, try creamed corn, corn salad, corn dip, oven-roasted corn, and corn fritters.

 How to Make Corn Chowder

-- Add the onion, celery, and carrots to the bacon grease and cook until the onions and celery are tender.
+Cook the bacon over medium heat until brown and crispy.
+Using a slotted spoon, transfer it to a plate, reserving the bacon grease.
+Add the onion, celery, and carrots to the bacon grease and cook until the onions and celery are tender.
 Reduce the heat and add the garlic and cayenne pepper, cooking for a minute.

-- Increase the heat to medium.
+Increase the heat to medium.
 Sprinkle in the flour, cooking for a couple of minutes while stirring.
 Slowly add the chicken broth while stirring.
 Add the potatoes, corn, and most of the cooked bacon (reserve a bit for garnish) and simmer until the potatoes are tender.
+Remove the pot from the heat and slowly stir in the cream.
+Stir in the chopped fresh thyme.
+Season with kosher salt and freshly ground black pepper.
+Garnish with the rest of the bacon and a little bit of fresh thyme.

 Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop over low heat or in the microwave at reduced power.

 Look at all that delicious goodness just waiting to jump into your mouth!
-Folks, it really does not get much better than this Corn Chowder with Bacon and Potatoes.
+Folks, it does not get much better than this Corn Chowder with Bacon and Potatoes.
 You should certainly put the ingredients on your shopping list today.

 More Cozy Soup Recipes

-Creamy Corn Chowder
+Corn Chowder Recipe

 Ingredients